elizabethdaly/data-analysis-project/README.md

 7. Most of the observations relate to dinner, 176 of the 244.
 8. Party size varied from 1 to 6, with the average size being 2.5.

+This is what a plot of tip versus total bill looks like.
+Here, data from each day is plotted in a different colour, but the same could also be done for any of the other categorical variables sex, smoker, and time.

 ![tipVSbill](images/tipVSbill.png)

 We can use Pandas **groupby()** to get more detailed information about tipping behaviour for each category of diner.
 From this part of the notebook, we can conclude that:
 1. It seems that non-smokers, regardless of their sex, leave similar tips (about 16%).
 2. On the other hand, for smokers, females leave higher tips than males on average (18% versus 15%).
 3. The most frequently-occurring party size is 2 (156 of the total), followed by 3 (38), and 4 (37).
 There are only a handful of observations related to party sizes of 1, 5, and 6.
 4. The data set only contains information about dinner on Saturday (87 out of 244) and Sunday (76).
-There is one dinner observation on Thursday, the rest are dinner (61).
+There is one dinner observation on Thursday, the rest are lunch (61).
 Friday has lunch and dinner recorded, but overall numbers are small (19 in total).
 5. The highest average tip (as a fraction of total bill) is left at lunch on Fridays.

 The following plots summarize this information.